DylanMurphy335/WordChangingGameAssignment/README.md

 # WordChangingGameAssignment
-You start the game with a word, you must change it to the targhet word in as little moves as possible
+You start the game with a word, you must change it to the target word in as little moves as possible